 - 3.1.
 Research Design.

 - a.
 Meaning of Research Design

 - b.
 Why should we Care about Research Design?

 - 3.2.
 Types of Research Design

+- a.
+Qualitative Research Design

 - b.
 Action Research Design and It's Types

 - 3.3.
 What is Quantitative Research Design

 - 3.4.
 Types of Quantitative Research Designs